gegelati/gegelati-tutorial/docs/_pages/index.md

 In all cases, make sure that no error appears during the generation of the CMake project.

+The generated C++ project contains 2 targets : `manual-control`, and `tpg-training`.
+Please note that at this point, only the `manual-control` target can be built successfully.
+In order to build the `tpg-training` target, additional code will be added in Section 2, when interfacing <span style="font-variant: small-caps;">Gegelati</span> with the learning environment.

 ## 1. Meet the pendulum
 The learning environment used in this tutorial is an inverted pendulum.